How Much Can You Afford to Spend in Retirement?

 Let’s pause here for just a second.

-I am in no way advocating for a wreckless spending plan, rather, what occurred to me at that moment was that the traditional framework of which I (and the entire industry) have approached spending in retirement was flawed.
+I am in no way advocating for a reckless spending plan.
+Rather, what occurred to me at that moment was that the traditional framework of which I (and the entire industry) have approached spending in retirement was flawed.

 The decision to know how much to spend from your portfolio each year is one of (if not the most) critical questions in retirement.

-And what I hope to accomplish through this blog post is to showcase all the various methods experts have used to calculate retirement spending and show you what I believe is a better method and one that allows for much more flexibility and superior outcomes.
+Here, we help you understand five of the most popular methods experts have used to calculate retirement savings needed and show you what I believe is a better method and one that allows for much more flexibility and superior outcomes.

 Method #1: The 4% Rule